Article - Obesity

 Remember that even losing what seems like a small amount of weight, such as 3% or more of your original body weight, and maintaining this for life, can significantly reduce your risk of developing obesity-related complications like diabetes and heart disease.

-Also, keep in mind that there is a lot of mis-information on weight loss, and a lot of
+Also, keep in mind that there is a lot of mis-information on weight loss, and a lot of unscrupulous people who will provide you with ‘miracle cures’, ‘guaranteed’ weight loss products, and ‘no exercise’ regimes.

-Most of these are, at best, a complete waste of time and money and, at worst, dangerous to your health and well being.
+Most of these are, at best, a complete waste of time and money and, at worst, dangerous to your health and well-being.

 Read more at: Obesity - Can you believe it?